 Dual nationals page provides further information.

-Before travelling overseas, dual Australian/US citizens should also consult travel information provided for US citizens on the US Department of State's
+Before travelling overseas, dual Australian/United States citizens should also consult travel information provided on the United States Department of State's

 Bureau of Consular Affairs website.